 Most companies are asking this question: Do we need to hire a CDO?
 (And the answer is yes, by the way.)

 But perhaps the real question business leaders should be asking is: Should we outsource the CDO role?
 (And in many cases the answer is also yes.)

 But where to start?
 How to search?
 And what do you do when you find an outsourced CDO?

 You’ll find all of that (and more) neatly tucked away in this article.

 A chief data officer is basically a senior executive who has the responsibility of managing, governing, and exploiting any and all information that can be used to enhance the company’s profitability, security, and/or innovation.

-A CDO’s data management responsibilities play out in a variety of ways, including through systems and services like advanced analytics, business intelligence, machine learning, data mining, and artificial intelligence.
+A CDO’s data management responsibilities play out in a variety of ways, including through systems and services like advanced analytics/data analytics, data analytics, data transformation, machine learning, data mining, and artificial intelligence.